abdalrahmansamara/city_explorer_api/README.md

 **Version**: 1.0.0 (increment the patch/fix version number if you make more commits past your first submission)

 ## Overview
-implementing weather and location data from local JSON files
+implementing parks data, and upgrading the location and weather data from an API

 ## Getting Started

-1. create a new repository for the work today
+1. implement the weather data from an API handle them
-2. implement the weather data and handle them
+2. implement the location data from an API handle them
-3. implement the location data and handle them
+3. implement the parks data from an API handle them
 4. deploy on heroku app

 ## Architecture
 i used express, nodemon, dotenv, cors for the app in order to make it work

 ## Change Log
-Number and name of feature: implement create repository and implement features Estimate of time needed to complete: 5 minutes
+Number and name of feature: implement the location data from an API handle them Estimate of time needed to complete: 10 minutes

 Start time: 2pm